 While attending Florida State University, he also studied the viola da gamba with professor Pamela Andrews, the Renaissance lute with Anthony Rooley, and the gu-zheng (an ancient Chinese zither) with Haiqiong Deng.
 He was a member of the FSU Viols, the FSU Chinese Ensemble, and he regularly accompanied the FSU Early Music Ensembles, under the direction of Dr. Jeffery Kite-Powell.
 Jeremy also participated in the Early Music Ensembles at the Peabody Conservatory where he performed with the Peabody Renaissance Ensemble and the Peabody Consort, both directed by Mark Cudek, and the Peabody consort of Viols, directed by John Moran.

 As a guitarist, Jeremy gives solo recitals and frequently appears with orchestras and chamber ensembles across the country.
 He also regularly performs with his duo partners Soprano, Lisa Perry, and Flutist, Stephanie Ray.
 Jeremy continues to perform on viola da gamba, lute, Baroque guitar, and often uses his electric guitar in combination with electronics for contemporary compositions .
-While maintaining an active performing career, Jeremy is a guitar instructor at Artist music education center in Perry Hall Maryland, and he also teaches guitar privately from his home in Baltimore.
+While maintaining an active performing career, Jeremy is a guitar instructor at several music schools in the Baltimore area, and he also teaches guitar privately from his home.